MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_XY_Stuff/XY_Idlers/README.md

   - V1 are the original files
   - V2 have updated clearances and should be slightly lighter
 - Updated XY idlers to V3 to allow for better clearances.
+  - V3 will need the left Y rail shifted 10.5mm towards the front of the machine and the right Y rial shifted 10.5mm towards the rear of the machine.
+This will allow for the idler stacks to be more easily removeable like the current Annex Engineering K3 625 bearing mounts.
+All of the mounting bolts are oriented to thread into T-nuts in the vertical extrusions so shorter than standard allen wrenches are no longer needed.

 ## Images
 X Drive: